mikro-orm/mikro-orm/docs/docs/upgrading-v3-to-v4.md

 - `@mikro-orm/postgresql`
 - `@mikro-orm/mongodb`

-> For easier transition, meta package mikro-orm is still present,
+> For easier transition, meta package mikro-orm is still present, reexporting
-> reexporting core, reflection, migrations, entity-generator and
+> core, reflection, migrations, entity-generator and cli packages.
+You should
-> cli packages.
+> **not** install both `mikro-orm` and `@mikro-orm/core` packages together.

 ## SqlEntityManager and MongoEntityManager